cgrace0044/stillorgan-tennis/README.md

 ### Browser Testing

-- The Website was tested on Google Chrome, Firefox, Brave, Safari browsers with no issues noted.
+- The Website was tested on Google Chrome, Firefox, Brave and Safari browsers with no issues noted.

 ### Device Testing